Content watched by Whocopied.me Skip to Content

 • Kentucky, New Jersey Pennsylvania, New York: No racing on the highways.

-You should always obey all posted signage when riding your horse, for the safety of you and the drivers around you.
+Always follow signs when riding – it’s important for everyone’s safety.
 Use equestrian crossings when applicable, and avoid riding on areas designated for pedestrians only (such as sidewalks).

 Navigating your state’s laws and statutes can be a tricky business.
 While consulting a lawyer is your best bet, you really just need to do a quick search to find out if there are any unique laws in your area.